LVLMs and Humans Ground Differently in Referential Communication: Results

-\paragraph{AI-Human} In this condition, the LVLM was the director and the matcher, human.
+\paragraph{AI-Human} In this condition, the director was the LVLM, and the matcher, human.
 Accuracy started high (85\%) but decreased precipitously, unlike in any of the other conditions.
-Communicative effort started out \textit{much} lower than in the other mixed condition (that also had an AI director) but with twice as many words as in the human-human condition and roughly the same number of turns as in the human-human condition.
-However, unlike with the human pairs, effort did not decrease over the rounds.
-As for the lexical entrainment measures, the number of RE words started at the same level as in the AI-AI condition, decreasing in Round 2 and then leveling off.
-However, lexical overlap with the previous round, while starting in Round 2 at same level as for human-human pairs, dropped rapidly in Rounds 3 and 4, meaning that more and more new lexical material was (needlessly) introduced in the REs during the later rounds.
-This is evidence that entrainment was not occurring.
-Overall, given that we only have 16 pairs and I have reviewed all of them: most human matchers do not engage very actively (often just responding “got it”).
-In the few cases where matchers initially ask clarifying questions, they tend to stop quickly once they realize that partner is stupid, and they no longer ask questions.
-An example of an AI-human dialogue in which the human matcher tried unsuccessfully to repair can be found in Figure \ref{fig:AI-H-example} in Appendix~\ref{app:prolific}.
+Communicative effort started out \textit{much} lower than in the other mixed condition (with an AI director) but with twice as many words as in the human-human condition and roughly the same number of turns.
+However, unlike with human pairs, effort did not decrease over rounds.
+As for the lexical entrainment measures, the number of RE words started high, as in the AI-AI condition, but decreased in Round 2 and then leveled off.
+However, lexical overlap with the previous round, while starting in Round 2 at same level as for human-human pairs, dropped rapidly in Rounds 3 and 4, meaning that more and more new lexical material was (needlessly) introduced within the REs during the later rounds.
+This is evidence not only of a lack of entrainment, but coupled with the abysmal accuracy in this condition, a lack of successful communication.

+The causes of this accuracy decrease appear to be twofold: we observed that after Round 1, the AI director would occasionally begin describing the baskets in the wrong order.
+This, in addition to the lack of lexical entrainment, contributed to the large decrease in accuracy across rounds.

+Overall, human matchers (whether in mixed pairs or in human-human pairs) tended to respond with concise acknowledgments (e.g., ``got it'' just before placing a basket).
+However, in cases where human matchers initially tried asking clarifying questions of their AI directors, they sometimes appeared to realize that their partner was not a capable communicator and gave up.
+A sample AI-human dialogue in which the human matcher tried unsuccessfully to repair can be found in Figure \ref{fig:AI-H-example}.

 \paragraph{Participants' Perceptions and Experiences}